DSE assessments are one of the quickest and most efficient ways to improve workplace performance and reduce wasted spend on work-related absence.

-We have qualified ergonomic consultants who will visit your office and provide an extensive, personal DSE service.
-They won’t just improve your workspace but they will also impart some great advice for you to capitalise on in the future.
+We have qualified ergonomic practitioners who will promptly visit your office anywhere in the UK to provide an extensive, personalised DSE evaluation.
+They won’t just promote an ergonomic workspace but will also share some great advice for you to capitalise on in the future.

-There are 3 different levels of assessment that we offer:
+There are three different types of DSE assessment that we offer:

-Required DSE (level 1) – A required DSE involves a basic questionnaire to see if you meet the legal DSE requirements.
+Required DSE assessment (level 1); A required DSE assessment involves a basic questionnaire to see if you meet the legal DSE requirements.

-Remedial DSE (level 2) – This is is a more comprehensive, face to face assessment which includes an extensive written report for your records.
+Remedial DSE assessment (level 2); This is a more comprehensive, face to face assessment which includes an extensive written report for your records.

-Complex DSE (level 3) – This is a more in depth assessment aimed at those who suffer from a medical problem and require a more profound and holistic approach tailored to their specific needs, requirements and their unique history of back problems.
+Complex DSE assessment (level 3); An in-depth assessment aimed at those who suffer from a medical problem and require a more profound and holistic approach tailored to their specific needs, requirements and their unique history of back problems.

 These guidelines are written and formulated in an attempt to protect those who habitually use display screen equipment.
 This means that every person who works in an office and uses display screens for one hour or more is subject to a standard DSE assessment provided by their employer.
 Assessments for serious medical conditions should be provided by a qualified medical practitioner.
 The guidelines follow the government legislation created in 1992 and then amended in 2002.